Understanding security alerts

 - Check if all related users belong to the same group or department?

 - Do related users share resources, applications, or computers?

 - Is an account active even though its PasswordExpiryTime already passed?

-Azure ATP detection capabilities rely on active Network Name Resolution (NNR) to resolve IPs to computers in your organization.
-Using NNR, Azure ATP is able to correlate between raw activities (containing IP addresses), and the relevant computers involved in each activity.
-Based on the raw activities, Azure ATP profiles entities, including computers, and generates alerts.
+Defender for Identity detection capabilities rely on active Network Name Resolution (NNR) to resolve IPs to computers in your organization.
+Using NNR, Defender for Identity is able to correlate between raw activities (containing IP addresses), and the relevant computers involved in each activity.
+Based on the raw activities, Defender for Identity profiles entities, including computers, and generates alerts.